CommonWealthRobotics/CommonWealthRobotics.github.io/README.md

     image2.jpg
 ```

-The `index.md` file looks like this
+The `index.md` describes a tutorial and looks like this
 ```
 ---
 tutorial: true
-title: [tutorial title]
-order: [order they pop up on the page, higher number pops up later.]
-image: [  tutorial image filename. image must be in same
-          directory as tutorial and is optional. if no image is provided a placehodler will be generated]
+title: "My Simple Tutorial"
+order: 2
+image: foo.jpeg
 ---
 [tutorial description]
 ```
+* `tutorial: true` markes this folder as a tutorial. if omitted it will be omitted from the tutorials page
+* `title: "some string"` tutorial title. will be displayed on tutorials page
+* `order: #` defines the order in which it will apear on the tutorials page. smaller numbers float to beginning of list. you can have duplicate numbers or skipped numbers or negative numbers.
+* `image: file.jpeg` the image associated with the tutorial that will be displayed on the tutorials page. if omitted a plaeholder image will be used. image should be in the same directory as the index.md file
+* '[tutorial description]' The text for the tutorial that appears after the image and before the list of steps on the tutorial page

 The `*.md` content files look like this

 ```
 ---
-title: [step title]
+title: "my step"
-step: [the step order, smaller numbers come first]
+step: 2
 layout: post
 ---
 [after this point, this is the content of the tutorial in markdown]